Eurodisco

-Eurodisco (also spelled as Euro disco) is the variety of European forms of electronic dance music that evolved from disco in the late 1970s, incorporating elements of pop and rock into a disco-like continuous dance atmosphere.
+Eurodisco (also spelled as Euro disco) is a genre of electronic dance music that evolved from disco in the middle 1970s, incorporating elements of pop and rock into a disco-like continuous dance atmosphere.
 Many Eurodisco compositions feature lyrics sung in English, although the singers often share a different mother tongue.

 Eurodisco derivatives generally include Europop and Eurodance, with the most prominent sub-genres being space disco of the late 1970s and Italo disco of the early 1980s.
-The genre declined in popularity after 1986 in preference to electronic rock and hi-NRG, with a small revival of Italo disco in at least the late 1990s.
+The genre declined in popularity after 1990 in preference to house and eurodance.

 History

-Eurodisco is largely an offshoot of contemporary American music trends going far back to the early times of R&B, soul, disco, pop and rock.
+Eurodisco is largely an offshoot of contemporary American music trends going far back to the early times of disco, pop and rock.
 During the 1960s, Europop hits spread around France, Italy and Germany, because of the French Scopitone (jukebox) and the Italian Cinebox/Coilorama Video-jukebox machines.
 Another root is the Eurovision Song Contest, especially in the 1970s.

 The song "Waterloo" by Swedish pop group ABBA, which won the 1974 Eurovision song contest, is a typical example of a 1970s European pop song (Europop).
 The success was huge and European producers instantly produced pop hits, and a whole new commercial music industry in Europe was met in the demand for social dancing music.
 The discofox dancing style was a result of this.

 The American music journalist Robert Christgau used the term "Eurodisco" in his late 1970s articles for The Village Voice newspaper.

 The term "disco" in Europe existed long before the Eurodisco and U.S. disco music scene.
 It was used in Europe during the 1960s as a short alternative to "discotheque".
 The first dance music venues called discotheques emerged in Occupied France in the 1940s.
 In the UK, "discotheques" and "discos" were called "clubs" like any other nightclub.
 In Italy and Spain, the term "discoteca" or "discotheque" means mainstream clubs.
 In Greece, "discotheque" describes the retro-clubs.

 An example of the term "disco" with no relation to a specific music style (and dance music in general), is the Disco series that aired in Germany on the ZDF network from 1971 to 1982.
 This show proved that the term "disco" was widespread enough at the time, and that the second national TV network of Germany used it for a general music TV show in 1971.
 Another later example is the show Discoring on Italy's RAI channel (first aired in February 1977).